 For private instruction, your slot will finish at the booked time e.g. if you are 20 minutes late for a 2-hour booking, you will have 1 hour and 40 minutes available.
 Half-day and full-day bookings are always subject to this arrangement.
 If you are more than 1 hour late for a two-hour booking, this will count as a no-show and you will forfeit your booking.

 If you are going to be late for a group course, we’ll wait as long as we can but will have to start without you and it will be up to you to catch up.

 It’s chucking it down with rain, the storm lights are on, it’s freezing, there’s no wind…

-We’ll do our best to find something else useful to do, even if it’s on land.
-If you decide to cancel, I’m afraid we can’t give a refund as the weather – despite our best efforts to emulate King Canute – remains stubbornly outside our control.
+If conditions prevent sailing, we’ll do our best to find something else useful to do.
+If you choose to not to participate in less than perfect conditions, I’m afraid we can’t give a refund as the weather – despite our best efforts to emulate King Canute – remains stubbornly outside our control.

 What happens if Sail YSL cancels an event?

 We hope we don’t have to, but nobody can predict the future.
 If we do have to cancel an event for any reason, the fee for that event will not be refunded but can be credited to a future event.
 We accept no liability for consequential damages.

 What about liability?